-Income tax expense for the three month period ended March 31, 2008 was \$4.5 million.
-During the quarter ended March 31, 2008, the Company recorded its income tax expense for financial reporting purposes using an estimated annual effective federal and state tax rate of approximately 41 percent.
+Income tax expense for the three and six month periods ended June 30, 2008 was \$5.6 million and \$10.1 million, respectively.
+For the three and six month periods ended June 30, 2008, the Company's effective tax rate for financial reporting purposes was approximately 39 percent and 40 percent, respectively.
+The Company's second quarter and year to date tax expense for financial reporting purposes includes the benefit of the reversal of a valuation allowance associated with a federal net operating loss carry forward available to the Company in 2009 of approximately \$750,000.
+During the second quarter of 2008, the Company determined, based on taxable income for the six month period ended June 30, 2008 and anticipated income for 2008 and 2009, that it is "more likely than not" that these deferred tax assets would be realized.
+The tax benefit resulting from the reversal of the valuation reserve was partially offset by the impact of the difference for financial reporting and tax purposes of deductions associated with stock-based compensation.
 Actual tax payments related to 2008 are expected to be paid at a rate of approximately 18 percent, as the Company has access to \$29.4 million and \$17.4 million of federal and state operating loss carryforwards, respectively, and \$157,000 and \$180,000 of the federal and California research and development credits, respectively, to reduce its 2008 taxable income.
-There was no income tax expense for the three month period ended March 31, 2007 as the Company incurred a net loss of \$3.8 million.
+The Company has made estimated tax payments of \$3.8 million for the six months ended June 30, 2008 associated with its estimated 2008 tax obligations.
+There was no income tax expense for the three and six month periods ended June 30, 2007 as the Company incurred a net loss of \$1.7 million and \$5.5 million, respectively.